Charles Mackerras: Later career

 In 2004 he became principal guest conductor of the Philharmonia Orchestra.
 He was also principal guest conductor of the Czech Philharmonic.
 With the Royal Opera, he conducted productions of Gounod's Roméo et Juliette and Handel's Semele.
 Mackerras also had a long association with the Metropolitan Opera, where he conducted The Makropulos Case, Káťa Kabanová, Le prophète, Lucia di Lammermoor, Billy Budd, Hansel and Gretel and The Magic Flute.

 In August 2008, Mackerras was announced as the new Honorary President of the Edinburgh International Festival Society.
 He was only the second person to hold this role, after Yehudi Menuhin.
 As the original part of the largest arts festival in the world, the Edinburgh International Festival featured performances from Mackerras throughout six decades since his first in 1952.

 Mackerras summarised his strategy for working with an orchestra as follows:

 Mackerras was the President of Trinity College of Music, London.
 He also served as Music Advisor to City Opera of Vancouver, a professional chamber opera company led by conductor Charles Barber.
 He was also a Patron of Bampton Classical Opera.
 From 1999 Mackerras was a Patron of the Australian children's cancer charity Redkite.

 On 18 December 2008, Mackerras served as the conductor for Alfred Brendel's final concert performance with the Vienna Philharmonic.
-Mackerras's last performance at the BBC Proms included Gilbert and Sullivan's Patience.
+Mackerras's last performance at the BBC Proms was conducting Gilbert and Sullivan's Patience.
 His final public performance saw him conduct Così fan tutte at Glyndebourne in the summer of 2010.

 Death

 Mackerras died in London on 14 July 2010 at the age of 84, having suffered from cancer.
 Throughout his final illness, he had continued to conduct, and had been scheduled to direct two of the BBC Proms on 25 July and 29 July 2010.
 He was also due to conduct the Scottish Chamber Orchestra performing Mozart's Idomeneo at the Edinburgh International Festival in August 2010, which would have been his 56th appearance at the festival.
 The director of the BBC Proms, Roger Wright, announced that a Prom would be dedicated to Mackerras's memory.
 Wright paid tribute to Mackerras, saying "Sir Charles was a great conductor and his loss will be deeply felt by musicians and audiences alike", while Rory Jeffes of the Sydney Symphony Orchestra said that Australia had "lost a living treasure".
-Mackerras was survived by his wife, Judy, (1922–2014) and their daughter, Catherine.
+Mackerras was survived by his wife, Judy (1922–2014) and their daughter, Catherine.
 His funeral was held at St Paul's, Covent Garden on 23 July 2010.